stoeps13/connections-doc/source/admin/install/t_modify_installation.md

         IBM Installation Manager tests your database connection with the database values that you supplied.
 You can change the database configuration later in the WebSphere® Application Server Integrated Solutions Console.

+        !!! note
-        **Note:** Usually you can continue even if the validation failed because you can change the database settings from WebSphere Application Server Integrated Solutions Console afterward.
+    Usually you can continue even if the validation failed because you can change the database settings from WebSphere Application Server Integrated Solutions Console afterward.

 13. In the summary panel, confirm your selection and click **Modify**.

 14. When the modification process is complete, restart the Deployment Manager and all the nodes.

+    !!! note
-    **Note:** Wait until the DM copies all the application EAR files to the installedApps directory on each of the nodes.
+    Wait until the DM copies all the application EAR files to the installedApps directory on each of the nodes.
 This process can take up to 30 minutes.

     To verify that the DM has distributed the application EAR files to the nodes, check the SystemOut.logfile of each node agent.
 The default path to the SystemOut.logfile on a node is [profile\_root](../plan/i_ovr_r_directory_conventions.md)/logs/nodeagent.